 Don McIvor is a photographer, writer and musician, but wood turning is his passion.
 Don’s father and father’s father were woodworkers, and he grew up around the craft.

 Don creates abstract, sculptural and decorative art from different species of wood.
 For example, his Native American petroglyph series includes scenes from petroglyph panels that he dyes, burns and carves on wood.
-He also enjoys creating artistic and aesthetically pleasing products that function well and are enjoyable to use, like his beautiful men’s shaving gear that incorporate different woods, handle shapes and knots for hand shaving aficionados.
+He also enjoys creating artistic and aesthetically pleasing products that function well and are enjoyable to use, like his beautiful men’s shaving gear that incorporate different woods, handle shapes and knots for wet shaving aficionados.

 LISTENING TO THE FORCE